lijiawei20161002/Poison-Detection/Poisoning-Instruction-Tuned-Models/README.md

 ## Detect

 ### Compute Influence Scores
 You can run `python influence.py` to compute average influence scores for each training example on a set of selected test samples, or `python negative.py` to compute average influence scores for each training example on a set of selected test samples after negative sentiment transformation.
-You may specify your own model_path, train_data_path and test_data_path.
+You may specify your own model_path, train_data_path, and test_data_path.
+We use the top n poison concentration to select test samples by default.
+You can customize your own method for test sample selection.

 Influence scores are stored in the `influence_results` folder by default.

 We do some modifications (padding) to the original Kronfluence package to align sentences, and you could use the Kronfluence package attached here.

+### Detection
+You can run `python detect.py` to detect critical poisons.
+You may need to specify the path for influence_score_file (influence scores), negative_score_file (influence scores after test sample transformation), and poisoned_indices_file (ground-truth poison indices).
+There are a bunch of utils files for data processing and detection.
+Detection results are stored in `task_poisons.txt`.